ptlarth-stack/pizzawebsite_Stoke/README.md

-This is a demo website Pizza.
+This is a demo website for Pizza.